Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Streaming with OSD Image.rst

 You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`_).

-Upon the completion of the software installation, open VLC media player, and go to “Media” -> “Open Network Stream”.
+Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".

 |image05|

 Make sure your PC is connected to the same network as the Ameba Pro2 board for streaming.
-Since RTSP is used as the streaming protocol, key in `“rtsp://{IPaddress}:{port}”` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., “rtsp://192.168.3.26:554”)`.
+Since RTSP is used as the streaming protocol, key in `"rtsp://{IPaddress}:{port}"` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., "rtsp://192.168.3.26:554")`.
 The default RTSP port number is 554.
 In the case of two simultaneous RTSP streams, the second port number defaults to 555.

 |image06|

-You may choose to change the caching time in “Show more options”.
+You may choose to change the caching time in "Show more options".
 A lower cache time will result in reduced video latency but may introduce playback stuttering in the case of poor network conditions.

-Next, click “Play” to start RTSP streaming.
+Next, click "Play" to start RTSP streaming.
 The video stream from the camera will be shown in VLC media player.
-Meanwhile, in your Serial Monitor, the message “rtp started (UDP)” will appear.
+Meanwhile, in your Serial Monitor, the message "rtp started (UDP)" will appear.

 |image07|